oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     ![AVDF](./images/avdf-180.png "Filter by event time")

-    **Note**: If not, refresh the research because DB Firewall needs up to a few minutes to integrate the events in its report
+    **Note**: You might want to refresh if you don't see the data yet.
+DB Firewall needs up to a few minutes to synchronize the events in the Security Central.

 5. But to see the "**Row Count**" number in the list, you have to add the column in your report